Lebo-Madikane/system-engineering-devops/shell-variables-expansions/README.md

 6 - A bash script that prints global/environment variables.

-7 - A bash script that prints local environment variables.
+7 - A bash script that prints local variables.

+8 - A bash script that creates a local variable.